-Net assets may serve over time as a useful indicator of a government's financial position.
-In the case of the Authority, assets exceeded liabilities by \$56,409,962 at the close of the most recent fiscal year.
+Net position may serve over time as a useful indicator of a government's financial position.
+In the case of the Authority, assets exceeded liabilities by \$64,515,621 at the close of the most recent fiscal year.

-As of September 30, 2012, the Authority's net assets included \$12,831,291 for investment in capital assets, less any related debt used to acquire those assets that is still outstanding.
+As of September 30, 2013, the Authority's net position included \$12,201,229 for investment in capital assets, less any related debt used to acquire those assets that is still outstanding.
 The Authority uses capital assets to provide services to citizens.
 Consequently, these assets are not available for future spending.
 Although the Authority's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-FORT BEND COUNTY TOLL ROAD AUTHORITY CONDENSED STATEMENT OF NET ASSETS
+FORT BEND COUNTY TOLL ROAD AUTHORITY CONDENSED STATEMENT OF NET POSITION

-September 30, 2012 and 2011
+September 30, 2013 and 2012